asterisk/documentation/README.md

 ### To build just 1 branch

-If you're always going to build just 1 branch's dynamic documentation, you can skip the Makefile.<branch>.inc file and just place everything in the main Makefile.inc:
+If you're always going to build just 1 branch's dynamic documentation, you can skip the `Makefile.<branch>.inc` file and just place everything in the main `Makefile.inc`:

 Makefile.inc: